Suzanne is the founder and principal teacher at Wellmother, established 1990

-BA (Hons), PGCE(PCET), MRSS(T), DipHSEC, DipAPNT, CNHC registered, AOBTA honorary member
+BA (Hons), PGCE(PCET), FwSS(T), DipHSEC, DipAPNT, CNHC registered, AOBTA honorary member

-As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinic in Bristol and can offer phone or email appointments/skype consultations.
+As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinics in Bristol and the South of France.
+She also offers zoom consultations.